Why do we need Measure B?

 How does Dixie School District per-pupil funding compare to other school districts in Marin County?

 Other school districts in Marin County receive more funding per pupil than Dixie School District.
 For example, Ross, San Rafael, Reed and Kentfield School District all receive more funding per student, allowing them to provide high quality academic programs.
-To keep our schools performing among the highest in the county and state, we need to renew local funding and pass this measure.
-Without this local renewal measure, our schools will lose $1.9 million in funding each year.
+To keep our schools performing among the highest in the county and state, we need to renew local funding and pass Measure B. Without Measure B, our schools will lose $1.9 million in funding each year.

 How do quality local schools impact property values?